 (left) Overall view; (right) portal

-Palazzo Mastrozzi is a late XVIIth century palace with a very elaborate stucco decoration; it was a palazzo da appartamenti, a building split into flats which were rented (for more about this kind of buildings click here).
+Palazzo Mastrozzi is a late XVIIth century palace with a very elaborate stucco decoration; it was a palazzo da appartamenti, a building split into flats which were rented.
+You may wish to see a page on this kind of buildings.

 (left) Overall view; (right) detail of the relief above the entrance

-(above-left) Overall view; (above-right) sacred image on the adjoining building; (below) inscription on the portal
+(above-left) Fašade; (above-right) sacred image on the adjoining building; (below) inscription on the portal

-the internal decoration is lost.
+S. Giovanni in Ayno was a parish church until 1824.
+It was deconsecrated in 1895 and all its internal decoration is lost.
 The reference to Ayno has never been explained.
-It existed already in the XIIth century and it was larger than today; in the XVIth century it was downsized to make room for Palazzo Ricci and then rebuilt by a certain Giusto Bonanni from S. Gimignano in Tuscany; the rectorate was located in the adjoining building which is decorated with a fine "madonnella".
+It existed already in the XIIth century and it was larger than it is today; in the XVIth century it was downsized to make room for Palazzo Ricci and then rebuilt by Giusto Bonanni from S. Gimignano in Tuscany; the house of the parish priest was located in the adjoining building which is decorated with a fine XVIIIth century "madonnella".

-(left) Overall view; (right) details of the graffiti
+(left) Overall view; (right) details of its graffito paintings

-Courtyards: (left) Palazzo D'Aste Pericoli Sterbini; (right) and Palazzo Incoronati Sacripante
+Courtyards: (left) Palazzo D'Aste Pericoli Sterbini; (right) Palazzo Incoronati Sacripante

 (left) Near Palazzo Ricci; (centre) opposite Palazzo Incoronati; (right-above) in Palazzo Podocatari; (right-below) Roman inscription at the end of Via di Monserrato stating that Emperor Claudius enlarged the "pomerium" (the sacred boundary) of the City of Rome

-(left) Overall view: on the left Via del Pellegrino and on the right Via di Monserrato; (right) details of the graffiti in Via del Pellegrino; (inset) coat of arms of the Habsburgs
+(left) Overall view: on the left Via del Pellegrino and on the right Via di Monserrato; (right) details of the paintings in Via del Pellegrino; (inset) coat of arms of the Habsburgs

 Another Renaissance painted building is the house of Pietro Paolo Francisci, called della Zecca (Mint) as